What Is Marketing Strategy and Why It Matters

 This is the step most leaders skip.
 It’s also the one that makes everything else work.

 A marketing strategy is the connective tissue between your goals and your tactics.
-It’s where the critical decisions get made – the decisions that bring focus, clarity, and consistency to everything that follows.
+It’s where the critical decisions get made – the decisions that bring focus, clarity, and alignment to everything that follows.

 At Dodson Consulting, we break it down into five essentials:

-• Channel Priorities: Where will you show up?
+Channel Priorities: Where will you show up?
 And just as importantly, where won’t you?
 Spreading your resources too thin is a fast track to wasted effort.
+Focused energy builds stronger brands.

 When these aren’t clear, we see teams jump straight into activity (ads, emails, social posts) without knowing why.
 The result?
 Mixed messaging, diluted focus, and leaders left wondering if marketing is worth the investment.